[?] Subscribe To This Site

 Hawksbills have a distinctive parrot-like beak, and feed on sponges and occasionally seagrass and soft coral.

-Some concentration of hawksbill turtles are found on the beaches of Melaka, and Pulau Satang in Sarawak, and the Turtle islands in Sabah.
+Some concentration of this hawksbill species are found on the beaches of Melaka, and Pulau Satang in Sarawak, and the Turtle islands in Sabah.

 Olive Ridley Turtle (Lepidochelys olivacea)